chriswayg/toolbox/README.md

 This toolbox includes general networking and admin tools, nano and vim text editors, rsync and Obnam for backup, git and many tools geared towards performance metric gathering and debugging: Some of these tools include generic ones like htop, dstat, atop; more specific tools like iostat, iotop, pidstat and mpstat; network oriented tools like tcpdump, iftop, iperf and the iproute2 tools; and strace/ltrace for tracing.
 These are added to the tiny base install of Alpine, keeping the whole image as small as possible.

-- the image weighs in at about 120 MB
+- the image weighs in at below 100 MB

 ##### Complete list of Tools/Packages: